kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

     - 🏹 [Apache PyArrow](https://arrow.apache.org/docs/python/index.html) is a cross-language development platform for in-memory data.
 It is a good option when data is stored in many components, for example, reading a parquet file with Python (pandas) and transforming to a Spark dataframe, Falcon Data Visualization or Cassandra without worrying about conversion.
 [Ref](https://towardsdatascience.com/a-gentle-introduction-to-apache-arrow-with-apache-spark-and-pandas-bb19ffe0ddae)
     - 🧱 [Databricks](https://www.databricks.com/) develops a web-based platform for working with Spark, that provides automated cluster management and IPython-style notebooks. | [Databricks vs. Azure databricks](https://www.websitebuilderinsider.com/is-azure-databricks-same-as-databricks/)
 - Data cleaning
+  - A comprehensive guide to bad quality data scenarios can be found [here](https://github.com/Quartz/bad-data-guide)
 - Data labeling
 - Data validation.
 Establish a data schema which helps validate the data.
 Especially for [concept drift](https://machinelearningmastery.com/gentle-introduction-concept-drift-machine-learning/).
 Some commercial tools are:
     - [Pandera](https://pandera.readthedocs.io/en/stable/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Data_validation/Pandera)